 What was the inspiration behind your latest collection?

-While my design aesthetic is mostly contemporary, I have always been drawn to Jaipur’s rich history of jewellery making and gem cutting from the days of the Royals.
+While my design aesthetic is mostly contemporary, I have always been drawn to Jaipur’s rich history of jewelry making and gem cutting from the days of the Royals.
 I wanted to combine the old-world heritage with modern design and so my latest collection (coming soon) includes a few pieces of carved gemstones, some old rose cut diamonds and a mix of historical and contemporary styles.

 Do you ever struggle to stay inspired?

-I think of jewellery design all the time – it’s a real problem and I need to find ways to turn off sometimes.
+I think of jewelry design all the time – it’s a real problem and I need to find ways to turn off sometimes.
 The struggle really is not the inspiration, but finding that right combination of precious and semi-precious materials that allow me to make the pieces both impactful and attainable.
 I can just as easily design pieces that are in the tens of thousands of dollars but that does not represent Ri Noor in terms of wearability.